 The intent is to upgrade the arterial roadway system to an average of "good" condition and maintain them there throughout the 20 years.
 Work would include everything from major reconstruction to sealing cracks.
-Other dollars, including those generated through the vehicle license tab fee, would be dedicated to repairs on residential and other non-arterial streets.
+Other dollars, including those generated through the vehicle license tab fee, would be dedicated to repairs on residential and other non-arterial streets, and pedestrian improvements.